-A. Specific hours of supervision will be required under this Contract per the contract's post exhibits.
-The Contractor shall be responsible for providing a level of supervision sufficient to ensure effective performance by the productive security guards over the course of this Contract, as agreed to by the Government as part of the Contractor's technical proposal and incorporated into the Contract upon Contract award.
-See Section C-7 for further information regarding supervisory security guard duties and responsibilities.
-Not providing the required supervisory hours as specified in the post exhibits will result in a deduction per Section C-26 of this Statement of Work.

-- B. In the event that the Government determines that the supervision provided by the Contractor is insufficient to effectively manage the security guards, the Government and Contractor shall meet to discuss the Contractor's Supervision plan and ways in which the Contractor's performance can be improved. - C. All costs associated with the Contractor's Supervision, other than what is required by the contract and the post exhibits, must be factored into the offering prices, as they will not be itemized or paid for separately by the Government after Contract award.
+- A. Specific hours of supervision will not be required under this Contract.
+Instead, the Contractor shall be responsible for providing a level of supervision sufficient to ensure effective performance by the productive security guards over the course of this Contract, as agreed to by the Government as part of the Contractor's technical proposal and incorporated into the Contract upon Contract award.
+See Section C-7 for further information regarding supervisory security guard duties and responsibilities. - B. In the event that the Government determines that the supervision provided by the Contractor is insufficient to effectively manage the security guards, the Government and Contractor shall meet to discuss the Contractor's Supervision plan and ways in which the Contractor's performance can be improved. - C. All costs associated with the Contractor's Supervision must be factored into the offering prices, as they will not be itemized or paid for separately by the Government after Contract award.